Sangsoo Lee 李相洙

 Senior Research Fellow

 Dr. Sangsoo Lee joined ISDP in 2007.
-He is Senior Research Fellow, and Head of the Stockholm Korea Center.
+He is the Deputy Director of ISDP and the Head of the Stockholm Korea Center.

 Publications by Sangsoo Lee 李相洙